freddieduffield/knowledge-portfolio/javascript/promises.md

 The callback function that is passed to the promise constructor takes the parameters `resolve` and `reject`

-It is then possible to change `.then` on to the function call
+It is then possible to chain `.then` on to the function call

 ```javascript
 promise().then(() => {